deepshiksharma/eye-tracking-ccs/README.md

 - A fixation cross is displayed at the start and end of the experiment session.
 - The corresponding* scrambled image is displayed before the actual stimuli image.
 - The stumuli image is displayed.
-- Following the stimuli, five emotion rating screens are displayed (Happy, Sad, Anger, Disgust, and Fear), each on a scale of 1 to 7. <br>
-_The subject should select a rating to move on the the next section._
+- Following the stimuli, five emotion rating screens are displayed (Happy, Sad, Anger, Disgust, and Fear), each on a scale of 1 to 7. _The subject should select a rating to move on from this section._

 _*Corresponding to the particular stimuli image that will follow._ <br>
 _Durations for each should be set in `config.yaml`._